Conversation with a ghost.

 She observed me for a short moment as if she was deliberating how to answer, and for once, her deep dark brown eyes betrayed a little emotion.

-‘Yes, my poor Victor Alexandre de Patoir, for that was your real name then… you were broken-hearted.
+‘Yes, my poor Victor Alexandre de Patoir, for that was your real name then… you were heartbroken.
 A year later you left town and it was not always easy to follow you.
 I heard that you had joined Wellington’s Army, and eventually, in eighteen-hundred-and-fifteen you returned to France… fatefully to die during the assault on Hougoumont, on the slopes of Waterloo.
 They found my name tattooed on your left arm… your love never faded.’
 She sighed, ‘I had to wait two centuries for you to return… but you finally came.’

 ‘Good god…’ is all I could murmur.

 With that she walked in perfect silence towards the door, not a floorboard creaked or cracked.